BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/rigidBodies.md

 ## Shape

 A physics shape is a virtual representation of the collision geometry of a physics body, used for collision detection and response.
 If multiple bodies share the same or similar enough geometry, the same shape can be reused for all of them, greatly increasing performance.
-Every body needs a shape to be affected by physics.
+A body needs a shape to be able to collide with other objects.

 ```javascript
 const shape = new BABYLON.PhysicsShapeSphere(